Introduction into our APIs

 Introduction

-In this section you'll find an overview of different guides on integrating with our APIs.
+In this section, you can find an overview of different guides for integrating with our APIs.

 Basic introduction to Streams